jedisct1/swift-sodium/README.md

 # Swift-Sodium [![Build Status](https://travis-ci.com/jedisct1/swift-sodium.svg?branch=master)](https://travis-ci.com/jedisct1/swift-sodium)

-Swift-Sodium provides a safe and easy to use interface to perform common cryptographic operations on iOS and macOS.
+Swift-Sodium provides a safe and easy to use interface to perform common cryptographic operations on macOS, iOS, tvOS and watchOS.

 It leverages the [Sodium](https://download.libsodium.org/doc/) library, and although Swift is the primary target, the framework can also be used in Objective-C applications.